Phishing in Real Estate

-Was this approach typical across the brand or a practice by the local broker manager?
-I hope it is the later.
+Was this approach typical across the brand or practice by the local broker manager?
+I hope it is the latter.
 If it isn’t, is this approach still valid for brands in recruiting agents?
 How effective is it?

-At Inman Disconnect, customer service was a key takeaway from the Parker Principle’s.
-Where does recruiting agents fall into the industries customer service principles?
-Are agent’s the brokerages customer too?
+At Inman Disconnect, customer service was a key takeaway from the Parker Principle.
+Where does recruiting agents fall into the industry’s customer service principles?
+Agent’s are customers to the brokerage, correct?